goatd/goatd/README.md

 startup, but this functionality is not yet implemented (see [the issue](https://github.com/goatd/goatd/issues/1)).
 After goatd is running, you should run your behaviour manually.

+If you would like to use a different config file in a different location, pass the path as an argument to `goatd`.
+For example, `$ goatd /etc/goatd/fancy-conf.yaml`.

 Drivers
 -------